dafadey/funkyRenderer/README.md

 Simple?
 It looks so, but there are some problems on *falling* edges.
 If edge is not continous (i.e. threre is a gap in z-buffer on that edge) you have to be very accurate with smoothing, otherwise result will look really weird. sortf guling something that outght to have a distance. <br>
 Anyway all that stuff is actually processed in a second stage fragment shader, while in host code you need just to run two stage rendering (i.e. first render your 3d VBO+VAO to texture and then render your texture to some flat quad covering the screen)

+## Dependencies
+You need libglfw3-dev, libglew-dev and opengl development files.

 ## Build
 As simple as
 ```